Skip navigation

 What is a heart disease risk assessment?

-A heart disease risk assessment includes a series of questions about certain risk factors, including age, family history, and lifestyle habits such as diet and exercise.
+There are various screening tools that can check your heart disease risk, but they are meant to be used before you have a heart problem.
+You can complete a heart risk assessment online or at your health care provider's office.
+The risk assessment includes questions about certain risk factors, including your age, family history, and lifestyle habits such as diet and exercise.
 It then calculates your risk of developing heart disease in the future.
 Even if you feel healthy now, the assessment can show if you need to take steps to prevent or reduce your chances of developing heart disease later.

 Other names: cardiovascular disease assessment, CVD risk factors assessment, heart disease risk calculator, ASCVD risk calculator